 Architecture Reference for Cooperative and Intelligent Transportation

-RAD-IT 8.3 now supports functional requirements and their mapping to needs and functional objects.
+RAD-IT 9.0 replaces the Standards tab with a more complete Communications tab.
 RAD-IT has been updated to correct known issues and to support conversion from previous versions.
 Read more...

 The Architecture Reference for Cooperative and Intelligent Transportation (ARC-IT) provides a common framework for planning, defining, and integrating intelligent transportation systems.
 It is a mature product that reflects the contributions of a broad cross-section of the ITS community (transportation practitioners, systems engineers, system developers, technology specialists, consultants, etc.).

 ARC-IT is a reference architecture: it provides common basis for planners and engineers with differing concerns to conceive, design and implement systems using a common language as a basis for delivering ITS, but does not mandate any particular implementation.
 ARC-IT includes artifacts that answer concerns relevant to a large variety of stakeholders, and provides tools intended for transportation planners, regional architects and systems engineers to conceive of and develop regional architectures, and scope and develop projects.

 To get started, begin with the menu bar above:

 - Architecture contains links to all of the content inside the architecture, and describes the structure of the architecture.
 In particular:

 - Service Packages represent slices of the architecture that address a specific service like traffic signal control and provide the most straightforward entry into ARC-IT content.